Sceptre/sceptre-cdk-handler/README.md

 ## What is this?

-`sceptre-cdk-handler` is a TemplateHandler for Sceptre (versions 2.7 and up) that lets you use an AWS CDK template as a stack's template.
+`sceptre-cdk-handler` is a TemplateHandler for Sceptre (versions 2.7 and up) that lets you use a Python AWS CDK template as a stack's template.

-This template handler will use the AWS CDK to synthesize the CDK stack into a CloudFormation template and then run `npx cdk-assets` to publish any required assets to S3.
+This template handler will use the AWS CDK to synthesize the CDK stack into a CloudFormation template and then run `npx cdk-assets` to publish any required assets to S3/ECR.

-**By using the CDK Handler, you are letting CDK synthesize a template, and upload artifacts to S3, and then using Sceptre to actually do the deployment of the template to a stack.**
+**By using the CDK Handler, you are letting CDK synthesize a template, and upload artifacts to S3 and ECR and then using Sceptre to actually do the deployment of the template to a stack.**
 In other words, by using this handler with Sceptre, _you skip ever using `cdk deploy`; It's not needed_.